smeredith/dotfiles/README.md

 - For symbols, download and install Hack Nerd Font from https://www.nerdfonts.com/ and set Windows Terminal to use it.

 ## Bash notes

+I put .bashrc stuff in .bash_aliases because .bashrc in Mint Linux includes that by default.

+### Advice

 See <https://shreevatsa.wordpress.com/2008/03/30/zshbash-startup-files-loading-order-bashrc-zshrc-etc/>.
 And see <http://blog.flowblok.id.au/2013-02/shell-startup-scripts.html>.